 CLAIMS REPORTING / RESPONSE:

-Hurricane damage claims will be handled by a professional adjusting company that specializes in catastrophe claims.
-Claims will be prioritized by the catastrophe response unit based upon the extent of damage and an adjuster will be dispatched to your location as soon as possible.
+Hurricane damage claims will be handled by a special catastrophe response unit within Johns Eastern.
+The claims will be prioritized based on the extent of damage and Johns Eastern adjuster will be dispatched to your location as soon as possible.

-Response time will depend upon the extent of your damage, accessability to your area, communication with your church and overall amount of reported claims.
+Response times will depend on the extent of damage, accessibility to your area, communication with your church and overall amount of reported claims.

 First and foremost, the safety of all employees and volunteers is paramount.
 Please make a thorough assessment of the health and safety conditions of the area before accessing the property, undertaking temporary repairs or allowing the assistance of volunteers.
 Volunteers should be properly trained and supervised.